Raid Boss Overview – Tapu Bulu

 As a Raid Attacker

-Tapu Bulu is very strong in raids against:
+Tapu Bulu performs especially well in raids against:

 - Kyogre raids